tropicbliss/xboxlive-auth/README.md

 # xboxlive-auth
-A proof-of-concept program to retrieve a Minecraft account's access token based on the new Microsoft authentication scheme.
+A proof-of-concept program to retrieve a Minecraft account's bearer token based on the new Microsoft authentication scheme.

 This program will not work on macOS for some reason.
 If you have any idea what's going on please let me know.

-## Command line arguments

-Run `xboxlive-auth --help` or `./xboxlive-auth --help`.

 ## Compiling from source